joakimk/engine_experiment/README.md

     script/bootstrap

-See the dependency trees:

-    rake deps

-Run the specs for the code that has changed and the code that depends on the changed code.
-But **nothing else**.
-This will probably be what you want to run most of the time.

-    rake spec:changes

-Run the host app and all the specs:
+Run specs for code that has changed:

     rake

+Run all the specs:

+    rake spec:ci

+Run tests in an engine:

+    cd engines/customers; rake spec:local

 Run tests in an engine and upstream engines:

     cd engines/customers; rake

-Run tests from the root of the app:

-    rake spec:content

 Start a web server with only the public site (and it's dependencies):